Felon in Possession of a Firearm Defense Attorneys

 Florida law strictly controls the use of firearms.
 Those convicted of violating the law may face harsh consequences.
 For example, in Florida, it is a crime for felons to possess a firearm.
 People convicted of such a charge may face a three-year prison term.

-The trial lawyers at Moses & Rooth Attorneys at Law represent people facing charges of being a felon in possession, as well as a broad spectrum of firearms charges, including the ones listed below:
+The trial lawyers at Moses and Rooth Attorneys at Law represent people facing charges of being a felon in possession, as well as a broad spectrum of firearms charges, including the ones listed below:

 - Carrying a concealed weapon